435 CTS lays ground work for Antenna Installation Project

 |0

-This work, 435 CTS lays ground work for Antenna Installation Project [Image 2 of 2], by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 435 CTS lays ground work for Antenna Installation Project, by SrA Jared Lovett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.